 New Mexico doesn’t offer any job protection or leave benefits to expecting or new parents beyond the FMLA.

-Duration: New York provides up to 10 weeks (increasing to 12 weeks by 2021) of paid leave to new parents.
+Duration: New York provides 12 weeks of paid leave.

 Job protection: Yes.